Clark Keating

 Clark Anthony Keating (born 19 March 1976) is a former Australian rules footballer in the Australian Football League.

 Known as "Crackers" (after former VFL star Peter Keenan), Keating was selected by the Brisbane Bears as a local (along with Brent Green in 1992, playing for their under 19s).

+In 1997 he was a member of the inaugural Brisbane Lions team following the Bears merger with Fitzroy.

 Known by some as the "September Specialist", Keating's history of shoulder injuries sidelined him during the 2002 and 2003 seasons, but he went on and played magnificent finals series to taste premiership success with the Lions 3 times in a row.
-Had a superb performance in the ruck in the 2002 Grand Final with a career best 39 hitouts.
+He had a superb performance in the ruck in the 2002 Grand Final with a career best 39 hitouts.

 Keating is the brother of former Adelaide ruckman Aaron Keating who played just 6 games, including the 1997 premiership.